DW-UX/DistantWorldsExpanded/README.md

 ### New facilities
 1. Diplomatic Academy Id - 17, increase chance of spawning diplomat

+### New designs
+1.OutPost.txt - same as other ship types.
+Locked out of most components, used to provide cheap bonuses for planets.

 ## Resource filter in planner:
 player can now set minimal % of selected resource to show.
 All resources" filter out total % of resources, selected filter by selected resource.
 Added resource rarity column in planner (C - common, R - rare, VR - very rare)
 ## Construction ship queue editor: